jadetayy/brainhack/README.md

 Duration is provided to help in time-management.
 <p style="text-align:center;"><img src="www/img/ss11.png" width="200" height="400" align=”center”></p>

-## API Reference (???)

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 ## Contributors
 Carine Tan Kailin: http://github.com/carine99
 <br>